valeriitropin/validator/README.md

 }
 ```

-`isDividedBy` wrapper function is unnecessary and is used only to pass additional options.
+`isDividedBy` wrapper function is unnecessary in common case and is used here only to pass additional options.

 Also, you may implement something like filter or modifier:
 ```typescript